coolmechel/blog/_posts/2022-01-28-when-taking-things-apart.md

 needs to document the issue and its resolution for future problems.

 ***
-_Extract from Complete A+ Guide to IT Harrdware and Software by Cherly A. Schmidt_
+_Extract from Complete A+ Guide to IT Hardware and Software by Cherly A. Schmidt_